This Week’s Question:

 One of the biggest fears of the plastic surgery patient is feeling regret if they DON’T get the result they expected.

 That’s where social proof comes in.
-If the prospective patient can see results OTHERS have gotten, they are more inclined to see you as the expert and the best choice for them.
+If the prospective patient can see results OTHERS have gotten, they are more inclined to see you as the expert.
+That makes you the best choice for them.

 Use before/after photos, patient testimonials, patient videos telling their story and anything else you have to show off your excellent work.